 At the top right of the editor, select Satellite from the Category pull down list.

 Select File -> Save As..., enter in IR Temps and click OK.
-This color table will now show up in the list of color tables as Satellite -> IR Temps.
+This color table now appears in the list of color tables as Satellite -> IR Temps.
 Close the Color Table Editor.

 Add a color bar to the top of the image.